|Nutritional Guidelines (per serving)|

 When you are ready to cook the waffles, preheat waffle griddle, stir in the beaten eggs, baking soda and vanilla.

-Pour about 1/2 cup of the batter on the griddle (or enough to cover the surface) and bake until golden.
+Pour about 1/2 cup of the batter on the griddle (or enough to cover the surface).

 Store unused batter in the refrigerator for up to 3 days.